vimana-cloud/vimana/README.md

 ### Tools

-Most of the major tools you need to work with Vimana are included &mdash;
+Most of the major tools you need to work with Vimana are automatically sourced from official GitHub release binaries.
-no installation required.
-Just install [`direnv`]
-to automatically set up convenient [tool aliases] whenever you enter the repository directory in your shell.
+Just install [`direnv`] to set up convenient [tool aliases] whenever you enter the repository directory in your shell.

 The following tool aliases are provided: